-The idea of using the capital markets to securitize and trade specific insurance risks is relatively new, and picked up momentum in the 1990s with a number of securitizations of non-life insurance risks (see, for example, Lane, 2000).
+The idea of using the capital markets to securitise and trade specific insurance risks is relatively new, and picked up momentum in the 1990's with a number of securitisations of non-life insurance risks (see, for example, Lane, 2000).
 December 2003 saw the issue by Swiss Re of the first bond to link payments to mortality risk: specifically short-term, catastrophic mortality risk.
-A related capital market innovation, the longevity bond, provides life offices and pension plans with an instrument to hedge the much-longerterm longevity risks that they face.
+A related capital market innovation, the longevity bond, provides life offices and pension plans with an instrument to hedge the much-longer-term longevity risks that they face.
 The idea for longevity bonds was first published in the Journal of Risk and Insurance in 2001.
-Longevity bonds are annuity bonds whose coupons are not fixed over time, but fall in line with a given survivor index.3 For
+Longevity bonds are annuity bonds whose coupons are not fixed over time, but fall in line with a given survivor index.
+For example, the survivor index might be based on the population of 65-year-olds alive on the issue date of the bond.
+Each year the coupon payments received by the life office or pension plan decrease by the percentage of the population who have died that year.
+If, after the first year, 1.5% of the population of what are now 66-year-olds have died, then the coupon payable at the end of that first year will fall to 98.5% of the nominal coupon rate.
+But this is exactly what the life office or pension plan wants, since only 98.5% of their own 66-year old annuitants (assuming these are representative of reference population) will be alive after one year, so they do not have to pay out so much.

-1 Note that long-term trends in mortality might, however, be affected by certain types of catastrophe.
+&lt;sup>1Note that long-term trends in mortality might, however, be affected by certain types of catastrophe.
 For example, survivors of a severe outbreak of influenza might be weakened in some way and more prone in the future to heart disease or cancer.
 In this sense, catastrophic mortality events might be correlated with long-term trends.